Good sexual health is an important element of health and wellbeing.

 Most of all, it is important to know that lots of advice, support, help and information is available in person and online whenever you need it.

-Free and confidential sexual health services are available across Sunderland.
+Free and confidential sexual health services in Sunderland

 CASH - This contraception and sexual health service offers advice and support on all types of contraception.
 Testing is also available for the most common sexual infections.